Transporting Ashes

 Transporting Ashes by Air

 You should ALWAYS check with your airline to verify specific policies for transporting cremated remains.
-The carrier’s policies on transporting ashes vary, and they can change from time to time.
+The carrier’s policies on transporting ashes vary and can change periodically.

-Generally, you can transport ashes as cargo or carry them on the plane with you.
+Generally, ashes can be transported as cargo or carried on the plane.
 Some carriers require advance notice to accept remains as cargo, and documentation, such as the death certificate, is required.

-Whether you are traveling domestically or abroad, you may need export paperwork from your embassy.
-You must check ahead of time, particularly if you are transporting ashes overseas.
-Your funeral home or crematory can provide you with paperwork, such as an Affidavit of Non-contraband, that may be required.
+Whether traveling domestically or abroad, you may need export paperwork from your embassy.
+You must check beforehand, particularly if you are transporting ashes overseas.
+Your funeral home or crematory can provide you with any required paperwork, such as an Affidavit of Non-contraband.
 Keep all of your documentation with the container of cremated remains.

 The Container or Urn